akapoorcern/ttH_multilepton/DNN/README.md

 ```
 - As you can see here, the three classes (neurons) in the output layer are associated with one of the inputs.

+## Plotting the DNN Training/Testing Response
+- Various plots of the response of the DNN can be performed by the appropriately titled script DNN_ResponsePlotter.py.
+As input it takes the .root file from the training script and makes plots of the combined response from all the output layer nodes along with plots of the individual nodes.
+The individual histograms are store in an output .root file whereas the canvas' of the plots are drawn into .pdf files normally titled 'MCDNN_Response_XXXXXX.pdf'.

+## ROC Curves

+## Application of DNN weights

 ## Thoughts: